M6GSN/Pat-on-a-raspberry-pi/README.md

 if you are using a Pi zero then you will need a USB OTG adaptor

 Lastly a power supply this can be a wall adaptor or a power bank if you are using a PI 4 make sure the power bank is a PD compatible unit

+Firstly we will update and upgrade the Raspbery Pi OS

+'sudo apr update && sudo apt full-upgrade -y'